How We Built a 1.5-Meter Minigun for a Video Game Expo

 The customer provided us with a 3D model in .obj format, the kind used for in-game visualizations, and some colored renders as guidance for painting.

-We had to touch up the model by adding inner volume, closing unclosed polygons, increasing resolution and adding detail to all of the 25 components.
+We rebuilt the model by adding inner volume, closing open polygons, increasing mesh resolution, and detailing all 25 components.

-We printed the PLA and ABS parts in different colors for ease of assembly later.
+We used PLA and ABS in different colors to simplify assembly and keep track of parts.

 Try hauling that around without an exoskeleton.